zarakokolagar/sentiment_analysis_LLM/README.md

 1. Design and refine prompts to achieve maximum accuracy in sentiment analysis
 2. Implement local inference for SLMs using Python
-3. Compare the performance and efficiency of two SLMs of different sizes
+3. Compare the performance and efficiency of two SLMs of two sizes
 4. Analyze results and draw meaningful insights
-5. Document the process and findings effectively

 ### Data